Need Help?

 If you have On-Campus Employment at CCA

 • Step 1: Obtain work authorization.
-You are considered eligible to apply for a SSN once you have been offered a job on-campus.
+You are considered eligible to apply for a SSN once you have been offered a CCA on-campus job.

-• Step 2: Download the Social Security Number Request Form from this page (see Resources)
+• Step 2: Download the CCA Social Security Number Request Form from this page (see Resources)

-• Step 3: Have your supervisor complete the top portion of the SSN Request Form.
-Please note that your start date of employment must be in the future.
+• Step 3: Have your CCA supervisor complete the top portion of the SSN Request Form.
+Please note your employment start date must be in the future.

-• Step 4: Once you have part one completed, please make an appointment to come into the SF office for an original signature on the form.
+• Step 4: Once you have part one completed, please make an appointment to come into the CCA ISS office for an original signature on the form.

-• Step 6: Visit your local social security office to apply for the SSN, bringing the following documents with you:
+• Step 6: Visit your local Social Security Administration Office to apply for the SSN, bringing the following documents with you:

 • Passport / Visa (original documents, not photocopies)

-• Paper SSN request form with all signatures
+• CCA SSN Request Form with all signatures (printed paper form required)

 If You Have CPT or OPT Authorization: